Slavery Memorial Year

 • establish partnerships among institutions, nationally and internationally.

-Start of the Memorial Year
+Start and conclusion of the Memorial Year

 Commemorations, celebrations and other initiatives